Book a Free Consultation with our Health Advocates

-At Stemwell, we’ve seen great results with our stem cell treatment for COPD.
-Chronic obstructive pulmonary disease treatment has slowed and even reversed some of the lung deterioration seen in patients with COPD and other lung complications.
-Our numerous, robust, and youthful processed cells have the incredible ability to become specialized cells capable of healing and repairing injured tissue, such as those found in a damaged set of lungs.
+Stem cell therapy for chronic obstructive pulmonary disease (COPD) has great promise.
+COPD stem cell therapies support slowing and regenerating lung tissue.
+Our numerous, robust, and youthful stem cells have the ability to support healing and repairing injured tissue, such as those found in a those with damaged lungs.

-The world of stem cell therapy for COPD is fraught with controversy.
-While PRP (plasma rich platelets) cell treatment is completely legal in the United States, treatments without cell manipulation are unlikely to be clinically relevant.
+Stem cell therapy for COPD is fraught with controversy.
+While PRP (plasma rich platelets) cell treatment is legal in the United States, treatments without cell manipulation may be less successful long term.

-Chronic obstructive pulmonary disease (COPD) is a long-term inflammatory disease that causes obstructed airflow from the lungs.
+Chronic obstructive pulmonary disease (COPD) is a long-term inflammatory disease that causes air to be trapped in the lungs.
 It is typically caused by long-term exposure to irritating gases such as cigarette smoke.

-Symptoms of COPD can vary, but in general may include:
+COPD symptoms can vary, but in general may include:

 People with COPD are also more likely to have exacerbations, which are episodes in which their symptoms worsen and last for several days.

-Adult stem cells can be thought of as “small doctors” who live inside our bodies and take care of minor bumps and bruises.
-On a daily basis, their job is to heal and repair the body by creating and regenerating tissue.
-If you cut your finger, these cells will tend to the wound and regenerate new skin.
+Adult stem cells can be thought of as “signaling molecules” that live inside our bodies and take care of minor bumps and bruises.
+On a daily basis, their job is to support the body’s healing and repair by supporting tissue regeneration.
+If you cut your finger, these cells will signal to support wound healing.

 Mesenchymal stem cells (MSCs) derived from umbilical cords, create the most potent stem cell treatment ready for implantation.
-This is the best alternative to provide cellular repair to the damage found in lungs as a result of COPD, as supported by years of research and Stemwell’s own experience.
+This is the best alternative to support cellular repair to damaged lung tissue found in COPD patients.

-Our stem cell implantation therapy is a minimally invasive, outpatient chronic obstructive pulmonary disease treatment that requires little to no recovery or down time.
+Stem cell therapy is a minimally invasive, outpatient procedure with little to no recovery or down time.

-Before any part of the procedure is performed, the prospective patient must be evaluated by Stemwell’s medical team to assess their specific case and determine if they are a candidate to be invited for treatment.
-Before proceeding with stem cell treatment for COPD, Stemwell’s doctors review the patient’s current lab results, as well as their clinical and surgical history.
+Before stem cell therapy is performed, the prospective patient must be evaluated by Stemwell’s medical team to determine if they are a candidate to be invited for treatment.
+Before proceeding with stem cell treatment for COPD, Stemwell’s doctors review the patient’s entire history, current lab results, and once in Bogota, a physical exam is completed.

-The entire procedure takes three days in a clinical outpatient setting and requires little to no down time because it is performed under local anesthesia.
+The entire procedure takes three to five days in a clinical outpatient setting and requires little to no down time.

 COPD symptoms frequently do not appear until significant lung damage has occurred, and they typically worsen over time, especially if the patient is a smoker.